Elemental (2023 film): Marketing

 Following the project announcement, the first look concept art of the film was released on May 16, 2022.
 Nicole Clark for Polygon said fans are "pointing out the similarities to the Fireboy and Watergirl series of games, six in total, developed by Oslo Albet."
 Following the voice cast announcement, a first look image and an exclusive teaser poster were released on September 9, 2022, during the 2022 D23 Expo Presentation.
 The teaser trailer was released on November 17, 2022, set to Bakar's "Hell N Back".
-Jeremy Mathai of /Film commented positively of the footage, saying it "looks wonderfully rendered and irresistibly charming."
+It depicts an original scene where a vast subway train approaches on a waterway with Ember being entered at Element City and then meets Wade.
+Similar to most of Pixar's teaser trailers, the scene was not present in the final film.
+Jeremy Mathai of /Film commented positively of the footage, saying it "looks wonderfully rendered and irresistibly charming".
+An official full-length trailer was released on March 28, 2023, set to Astral's "High Five".
+Charles Pulliam-Moore of The Verge commented positively, saying that "the movie's visuals are as imaginative as they are delightful", while noting that its "tough to say whether Elemental's take on beats from Guess Who's Coming to Dinner will land with audiences, especially considering how some of its characters seem prone to destroying one another simply because of how their physical forms interact."